lunayuehuang/Catboost/README.md

-This is a hands-on design for the Missing Data and Categorical Data for UW MSE 544 Big Data and Materials Informatics.
+This is a hands-on assignment designed for the Missing Data and Categorical Data for UW MSE 544 Big Data and Materials Informatics.
-In this module....

 There are 4 questions to answer throughout this module.
 You can write your answers in markdown cells in your notebook or a separate file like a Word document.